 Why You Need a Project Proposal Template

-How to Write a Project Proposal
+How to Fill Out a Project Proposal Template

-Writing a project proposal varies depending on the project, but the planning of any project shares foundational parts.
+Writing a project proposal document varies depending on the project, but the planning of any project shares foundational parts.
 Some of those pieces of the project proposal that are universal, no matter what you’re working on, are defining your audience.
 You have to know who you’re talking to or there is no direction to your project, whether it is a construction, IT, marketing or business proposal.

 All projects require research.
 Whether that’s going back to historical data or market research or tapping the experience of experts, the project needs to provide the due diligence of stating what the issue is and what the potential solutions are.
 Then the project must be tethered to the organization’s business plan.
 It must adhere to the strategic goals of the organization, of course.
 But the project plan must also act as a means to further the organization’s success.
 This must be clear in your project proposal format.

 Every plan must also have a timeline over which the project will run its course.
-Resources must be noted – what type and how much – as they’re the material with which you build your project.
-With all these pillars in place, you can now start your project proposal template.
+Resources must be noted – what type and how much – as they’re the materials with which you build your project.
+With all these pillars in place, you can now start your project management proposal template.

 Most project proposal examples have a similar structure.
 These are the most important elements of a project proposal outline:

-- Cover letter
+• Cover letter

-- Process
+• Process

-- Solution
+• Solution

-- Implementation
+• Implementation

-- Deliverables
+• Deliverables

-- Duration
+• Duration

-- Costs (project manager, consultation, project plan, etc.)
+• Costs (project manager, consultation, project plan, etc.)

-- Additional Costs (travel and expenses)
+• Additional costs (travel and expenses)

-- Billing
+• Billing

-- Terms and Conditions
+• Terms and conditions

-Our free project proposal word template has all those elements and can be easily adjusted to your IT, construction, marketing and business proposals.
+Our free project proposal Word template has all those elements and can be easily adjusted to your IT, construction, marketing and business proposals.
 Use it as a project proposal example, and try our project management tool once you’re ready to start managing your project.

-How to Use ProjectManager’s Project Proposal Template
+How to Use This Free Project Proposal Template for Word

 Executive Summary

 First, you have to write what is called an executive summary of the project.
-Think of it as an overview to the project in which the entire project is noted within the history, vision, goals and timeframe of the job.
+Think of it as an overview of the project in which the entire project is noted within the history, vision, goals and timeframe of the job.
 This is like your elevator pitch, where you want to capture the audience with a vivid picture of the project as a whole.
-After your executive summary, which sketches out each of the sections of the project proposal, the sponsor should already be sold on the idea.
+After your executive summary, which sketches out each of the sections of the project proposal form, the sponsor should already be sold on the idea.

 History